The history of kidsLINK: a story of resilience and innovation

 Per Diem Residential Services expand significantly and generate surplus funds to support the mission

 kidsLINK launches Tools for Life, a product based on the Early Identification Early Intervention Program, for use in schools and homes

 Walk-in service begins at the Children’s Mental Health Access Centre

-2017 Vision sets strategic direction for the next decade
+2017 Vision established setting strategic direction for the next decade

 kidsLINK officially adopts environmental responsibility as part of its sustainability agenda.